rockstor/rockon-registry/README.md

       "website": "<Underlying app website>",
       (optional)"icon": "<link to icon, if any>",
+      (optional)"more_info": "<string or html with more information to display to the user in the Rockstor UI>", (optional)"ui":{
+                "slug":"gui", link to webui becomes ROCKSTOR_IP:PORT/gui with slug value gui },
-      (optional)"more_info": "<string or html with more information to display to the user in the Rockstor UI>", (optional)"volume_add_support": <true, If the app allows arbitrary Shares to be mapped to the main container>, "containers": {
+      (optional)"volume_add_support": true, If the app allows arbitrary Shares to be mapped to the main container>, "containers": {
         "<container1 name>": <container object representing the main container. see below>, "<container2 name>": <container object representing the second container, if any. see below>, ...